10 Leadership Skills Every Effective Leader Needs

 10. Deliver Constructive Feedback

-Similar to communication skills, delivering positive feedback is both an art and a science.
-Find the best time – you definitely do not want to do it during a company party or when an employee is dealing with a personal problem like a death in the family, a sickness, etc. One thing is certain – employees who are looking for growth will appreciate that you are noticing them and giving them regular, positive feedback that helps them grow.
+Similar to communication skills, delivering constructive feedback is both an art and a science.
+Find the best time – you do not want to do it during a company party or when an employee is dealing with a personal problem like a death in the family, a sickness, etc.

 Effective Leadership Development Training Requires Intentional Design

-All of these skills are necessary for effective leadership.
-They align with my Leadership Agility Framework and should be taken into consideration when you’re reviewing your programs to make sure they will help prepare your organization, business, etc., for success in the future.
 In your decision-making process, carefully identify any gaps in skills or abilities in your existing programs and close the gaps.
 Ensure the new program you now design truly helps you develop your leadership pipeline because a strong core built upon the right vision, attitudes, and mindset will future-proof your organization.

-Read our blog here
+Read our blog here.

 Ready to Take the Next Step?